-If you don’t know what the wsg is you can check out their website or read the review.
+If you don’t know what the wsg is you can check out their website.
 Recent events have landed me with the opportunity to write some reviews of UK slopes for their online guide – starting with Castleford and Halifax.
 Sweet!
 I was set to visit Cas’ on Friday night and then Halifax on Saturday morning…

 But the weekend’s story kinda started on Thursday night/Friday morning.
 Copious amounts of alcohol and a 3am finish led to the development of a ugly hangover.
 Getting into work on Friday morning for 9am was difficult to say the least.
 I was feeling really bad, which was not a good sign for finising work, getting everything packed and getting to ‘cas that evening.

 I booked an impromptu half-day at work so that I could come home and sleep it off.
 Ciara was in the same boat.
 The plan seemed to work well as we both got everything sorted and in the car in time to arrive at ‘cas for 7:30, which is when we met Martin.
 To support the depth of the hangover – I went through 3 fast-food meals on Friday, two from McDonald’s and one KFC.
 Urgh!

 That was the first leg of the roadtrip: Gateshead to Castleford.
 With not much time we just grabbed loads of stuff and packed it in… The car was pretty rammed; or at least messy!